John Patrick Diggins: Early life and education

 his parents were immigrants from Ireland.
 Raised in a Roman Catholic household, he attended and graduated from Sacred Heart Cathedral Preparatory School.

 Diggins received a bachelor's degree from the University of California, Berkeley, in 1957, a master's degree from San Francisco State College, and a doctorate in History from the University of Southern California in 1964.
-He was an assistant professor at San Francisco State College from 1963-69; an associate professor, and then full professor at the University of California, Irvine from 1969-90; and from 1990, a Distinguished Professor at the CUNY Graduate Center.
+He was an assistant professor at San Francisco State College from 1963 to 1969; an associate professor, and then full professor at the University of California, Irvine from 1969 to 1990; and from 1990, a Distinguished Professor at the CUNY Graduate Center.

 Career

 Diggins taught history at San Francisco State University until 1969, when he accepted a position at UC Irvine.
 There, he served as an associate professor.
 In 1990, Diggins moved to City University of New York Graduate Center (CUNY), where he stayed for two decades.
-He served as acting director of the Graduate Center from 1996-97.
+He served as acting director of the Graduate Center from 1996 to 1997.
 For a year, Diggins held the chair in American Civilization at the École des hautes études, Paris, and was also a visiting professor at Cambridge and Princeton Universities.
 Additionally, Diggins was a consultant and frequent lecturer at the University of London and Columbia University.

 Diggins' first book was Mussolini and Fascism: The View from America, in which he described the popularity of the Italian dictator prior to World War II and the reaction to him in the U.S. The book won Diggins the 1972 John H. Dunning Prize.
-He then wrote The American Left in the Twentieth Century" (1973), which was later revised in 1992 as "The Rise and Fall of the American Left.
+He then wrote The American Left in the Twentieth Century (1973), which was later revised in 1992 as The Rise and Fall of the American Left.
 In this book, Diggins was critical of the New Left and even tougher on the academic left, which had to a considerable extent inspired the New Left.
-He was also dismissive of the trendy postmodernist ideas of Michel Foucault and Jacques Derrida.
+He was also dismissive of the postmodernist ideas of Michel Foucault and Jacques Derrida.
 His next book was Up from Communism, which described four prominent doctrinaire liberal thinkers who changed their ideology to embrace conservatism.